mahtaamn/fixation-generator/README.md

 3.fixation_order_number: the order number for the fixation

-4. x,y: the coordinates of the gaze
+4.x,y: the coordinates of the gaze

 5.fixation_target: the name of the file that the user was looking at